Tornos AG

-Tornos AG, based in Moutier, is a Swiss machine tool manufacturer listed on the SIX Swiss Exchange.
+Tornos AG (formerly known as Tornos-Bechler SA), based in Moutier, is a Swiss machine tool manufacturer listed on the SIX Swiss Exchange.

 History

 Prehistory

 The history of Tornos goes back to 1880, when the first machines for the production of small parts for the watchmaking industry were manufactured in Moutier.

 One of the entrepreneurs at the time was Nicolas Junker, a mechanic from Thurgau born in 1851.
 In 1883, Junker and his business partner Anselme Marchal founded the company Junker et Cie.
 In the same year, Junker began producing automatic machines and was the first entrepreneur to bring mass-produced lathes onto the market.
 The lathes were mainly used to produce screws, due to the increasing demand from the watchmaking industry.
 Junker also further developed the so-called Schweizer Drehbank (Swiss lathe), an invention of Jakob Schweizer from 1880.
 Following Anselme Marchal's departure, the company was entered in the commercial register in 1886 under the name N. Junker.
 In 1891, Junker bought the company building from Basel industrialist Emile Abt, whose possession it had been in since 1886.

 1895 Junker built the Villa Junker, which has since become a museum for automatic lathes, where visitors can learn about the history of the municipality of Moutier.
 The company was realigned under Junker's direction in 1896.
 From this point onwards, the company manufactured clocks and watches as well as their components.

 In his watch factory, Junker built a production facility employing a water wheel that he personally designed and constructed.
 In 1904, Junker sold the business, which had run into financial difficulties, to his son Emile.
 A year later, the company launched the Mettetal/Junker Fils automatic sliding headstock lathe, equipped with three tools.
 In the same year, Emile Junker had to file for bankruptcy.
 As Junker was unable to cope with the company's demise, he committed suicide in 1907.